ScalizerOrg/odoo-configurator/README.md

 ## Pre Update

-To prepare a configuration or add a fix use "pre_update", the given scripts will be executed before the normal configuration.
+To prepare a configuration or add a fix use "pre_update" from a top-level configuration, the given scripts will be executed before the normal configuration.

 ```yml
     pre_update: